ShivamBh/shopify-wdget/README.md

-# Getting Started with Create React App
+# Ecodrive shopify widget documentation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React(Preact), Parcel and Shopify AJAX API.

 ## Available Scripts